 Why Does The Air Feels Dry With An Air Purifier?

-Like a fan, the air might feel drier when your air purifier is running fast in a small room, yet moisture remains intact.
-This phenomenon is due to the strong air circulation known as a “wind-chill”, where cool air blows directly onto the body leading to evaporation.
-The dryness feeling is momentary and has nothing to do with the air purifier or dry air.
+The air feels drier with an active air purifier is because of the strong air circulation known as “wind-chill,” where cool air blows directly onto the body leading to evaporation.
+You will feel hot, sticky, and uncomfortable as the body disperses heat through sweat.
+The dryness feeling is momentary and has nothing to do with the air purifier removing moisture from the air.

-- A quick solution is to lower the fan speed and leave the air purifier on all night.
+- Let the air purifier run 24×7 and lower the fan speed.
 It is safe to do so even if you’re not at home.
-Depending on the room sizes, it takes about 30 minutes to 3 hours to clean the air in the room.
-A long-term solution is to pick the right size air purifier with sufficient airflow to cover your room rather than going straight for a big model.
+Be sure to pick the right size air purifier with sufficient airflow to cover your room.

 - Use a humidifier - The quickest and easiest way to add moisture to the air.
-A humidifier can counter dry air by increasing the humidity level in a home.
+A humidifier can counter dry air by increasing the humidity in a home.
+EPA recommends maintaining room humidity levels between 30%-50%.
+It is best used during the wintertime when air is typically at its driest.
 Only use distilled water to prevent mold and bacteria growth in the water tank.
-Best used in the wintertime when air is typically at its driest.

-- Improve room ventilation and air circulation - By opening doors or windows, particularly during the summer.
-Doing so will prevent the indoor air from being stale and dry.
+- Improve room ventilation - By opening doors or windows, particularly during the summer.
+Doing so prevents the indoor air from being stale and dry.

-- Seal your home - Especially during the winter season to prevent cold air from entering and warm air from going out.
-Improve your home insulation and fix any leakage in attics, windows, and doors so you will not have to rely on the thermostat to turn up the heat.
+- Seal your home - Especially during the winter season to prevent cold air from entering and warm air from escaping.
+Keep room temperature between 68 °F-77 °F. While you are at it, improve your home insulation and fix any leakage in attics, windows, and doors so you will be less reliant on the thermostat.

-- Shorten your shower time - A hot steamy shower might feel great on a cold day, but the excess heat will dry out the air quicker.
-Instead, opt for a cold shower that is good for your skin and increases the moisture in the air by leaving the bathroom door open.
+- Shorten shower time - A hot steamy shower might feel great on a cold day, but the excess heat will dry out the air quicker.
+Instead, opt for a cold shower that is good for your skin and increases moisture by leaving the bathroom door open.

 - Hang your clothes to dry indoors - Do it on a drying, garment, or hanging rack instead of relying on a dryer that uses a lot of energy.
 The excess moisture will evaporate and add dampness to your home.

-- The classic bowl of water - By leaving a big bowl full of water out, the water will evaporate and humidify the room.
-Do note that it is not as effective as a humidifier and increases the chance of water spillage, especially if you have children or pets at home.
+- The classic bowl of water - Over time, the water evaporates and humidifies the room.
+Do note that it is nowhere near as effective as a humidifier.
+You also increase the chance of water spillage, especially for those with children or pets at home.